ccao-data/data-architecture/.github/ISSUE_TEMPLATE/new-dbt-model.md

-  that are not [preinstalled in the Athena PySpark environment](https://docs.aws.amazon.com/athena/latest/ug/notebooks-spark-preinstalled-python-libraries.html), include them and their dependencies in the `config.packages` attribute and in your model code (see [A note on third-party pure Python dependencies for Python models](/ccao-data/data-architecture/tree/master/dbt#a-note-on-third-party-pure-python-dependencies-for-python-models) for more details).
+  that are not [preinstalled in the Athena PySpark environment](https://docs.aws.amazon.com/athena/latest/ug/notebooks-spark-preinstalled-python-libraries.html), include them and their dependencies in the `config.packages` attribute and in your model code.
+See [A note on third-party pure Python dependencies for Python models](/ccao-data/data-architecture/tree/master/dbt#a-note-on-third-party-pure-python-dependencies-for-python-models) for more details.

 ```diff
 # Example